KiranRaghavendra1248/Storage-Class-Memory-Manager/README.md

 # Storage-Class-Memory-Manager
 <ul>
+  <li> Created a robust memory management system featuring an API reminiscent of the C malloc() and free() function
-  <li> Implemented functions akin to malloc and free which maps process virtual memory to file for persistence </li>
+  <li> This is done by mapping process virtual memory to file memory for persistence </li>
-  <li> Developed chunking logic for memory allocation, which utlizes freed up memory on demand </li>
+  <li> Developed chunking logic for memory allocation and deallocation, which utilizes freed-up memory on demand </li>
 </ul>